jblindsay/whitebox-tools/readme.txt

   of ByteOrderWriter.
 This change has touched almost every one of the raster format encoders/decoders.
 - Performance improvements have been made to the FlattenLakes (hydro-flattening) tool.
+- Fixed a bug preventing the SplitColourComposite tool from reading the '--input' flag correctly.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.